The Growth Department

 Who this book is for

-This book is for people who already know Post-Sale matters.
+For people who already know Post-Sale matters.
 And suspect it could matter a lot more.

 Account Managers and Customer Success leaders who own revenue, not just relationships.

-Founders and executives responsible for retention, expansion, and long-term growth.
+Leaders and executives responsible for retention, expansion, and long-term growth.

-If you’ve ever felt the distance between how post-sale is treated and how much it actually drives, this book was written for you.
+If you’ve ever felt the distance between how Post-Sale is treated and how much it actually drives, this book was written for you.

 Core Ideas